KarthikRIyer/swiftplot/README.md

 ```
 Note that because Google Colab doesn't natively support Swift libraries that produce rich output, we use Swift's Python interop as a workaround.

-## How to setup Docker instance for SwiftPlot
+## How to set up a Docker instance for SwiftPlot
 For computers running MacOS or Windows, Docker instance is to easy to setup and use `swift-jupyter`.
 Please refer [SwiftPlot_Docker_setup.md](https://github.com/KarthikRIyer/swiftplot/blob/master/Swiftplot_Docker_setup.md) for setup instructions.

 > Warning: `swift-jupyter` uses an outdated Swift toolchain and is no longer maintained.
 Its successor, [Swift-Colab](https://github.com/philipturner/swift-colab), does not currently support Docker.
 Look at Swift-Colab's repository for up-to-date information on Docker support.